I first stepped onto the Ashtanga mat when I was 19 years old.

 In July of 2016 I moved from Brazil to London, where I ran the Mysore Program at Triyoga Chelsea from Monday to Friday.
 In Apri 2018 I've resigned in order to further my studies in a 200h TT with Gregor Maehle and Monica Gauci.
-I kept on teaching at another great Yoga center, Indaba, until I left London in 2019 and moved to Valencia, in Spain, where I'm currently and happily living.
+I kept on teaching at another great Yoga center, Indaba, until I left London in 2019 and moved to Valencia, in Spain, where I'm currently teaching Mysore classes at "The Yoga box".

 I truly believe in the Ashtanga system as an effective tool for self-knowledge, which then reflects in all our relationships with others, the environment and ourselves.
 I trust and I'm devoted to the loving effort of this daily discipline as a means for lapidation and integration of the different bodies that we’re made of: physical, mental, energetic, emotional and spiritual.
 Through the refinement of this inner intimacy, the organic purification that the practice provides and by observing virtuous atitudes in the day to day life, we can finally live and experience spirituality concretely.